-- 5. As part of the risk management and assurance process, we would like to create an environment of a 'no surprises' system and the 'tone from the top' is an essential criterion in fulfilling this.
-To do this, LCC's risk and assurance systems need to be working well.
-LCC is open to consider all potential delivery options with well measured risk-taking, being aware of the impact of its key decisions. - 6.
+- 5. As part of the risk management and assurance process, our aim is to create a 'no surprises' approach where the commitment and appetite around risks management is set from the top down. - 6.
 All staff and associated stakeholders have responsibility for managing risk, some more than others.
 Please see Appendix 1 for full roles and responsibilities.